Resources for Christian Education

 • Second, now that all minds have merged on to The Freeway (the story), I now want those minds to travel the distance.
 This usually consists of re-telling the parts of the story that connect the opening questions/activity with the third part, the destination of the message.

 • Third, I want everyone to arrive at The Destination: The Good News.
-Every children’s time should have a Good News destination.
+Every children’s sermon should have a Good News destination.
 Typically, for me, the Good news is how a concept in the story is applicable to our lives in the here-and-now.
 This perspective of mine is inspired by Jesus teaching that the Kingdom of God is at hand (Mark 1:14-15).

 Beliefs about children’s sermons